The Revolution has been won.

 As the fields of Search and Artificial Intelligence mature and collide, there are many opportunities to deliver more personalized and relevant user experiences by incorporating AI into our search applications.
 We feel it is a natural step in the evolution of the conference and also important to those working in the Lucene/Solr community that we explicitly expand the scope of the conference to fully embrace this deeper focus.
 To highlight the way that the convergence of Search & AI is increasingly activating relevancy and insights to enable the interaction of users with data in a smarter way, we’re changing the conference name from Lucene/Solr Revolution to Activate.
 Click here to register for Activate.

-Activate will be positioned as the premier Search and AI conference, bringing the best of the open source Lucene/Solr project, applied AI techniques for driving enhanced relevancy and personalization, and the complementary research, technologies, and innovations happening within the industry to drive the cutting edge in search and information retrieval.
+Activate is the premier Search and AI conference, bringing the best of the open source Lucene/Solr project, applied AI techniques for driving enhanced relevancy and personalization, and the complementary research, technologies, and innovations happening within the industry to drive the cutting edge in search and information retrieval.
 The conference will be held October 15-18, 2018 in Montreal, Canada.

 A Look Back